-The Bloomberg Barclays US Corporate High Yield Index ended the first quarter with a yield of 6.43%.
-This yield is an average that is barbelled by the CCC rated cohort yielding 10.52% and a BB rated slice yielding 4.85%.
-Equity volatility, as measured by the Chicago Board Options Exchange Volatility Index (“VIX”), declined throughout the first quarter moving from a reading of 25 down to 14.
-High Yield default volume stayed low during the first quarter with only nine issuers defaulting.
-The twelve month default rate was 0.94% and is the lowest default rate since 2014. v Additionally, fundamentals of high yield companies continue to be mostly good.
-From a technical perspective, supply remains generally low and flows have been positive during the first three months of the year.
+The Bloomberg Barclays US Corporate High Yield Index ended the second quarter with a yield of 5.65%.
+This yield is an average that is barbelled by the CCC rated cohort yielding 10.73% and a BB rated slice yielding 4.05%.
+Equity volatility, as measured by the Chicago Board Options Exchange Volatility Index (“VIX”), jumped over 10 points to 25 at the end of July and beginning of August on escalating trade tensions with China.
+The VIX worked its way lower for the balance of the quarter finishing at 16.
+The third quarter had six issuers default on their debt.
+The twelve month default rate was 2.52% and has been driven by default volume in the energy sector.
+Excluding the energy sector, the default rate would fall to only 1.21%.viii Additionally, fundamentals of high yield companies continue to be mostly good.
+From a technical perspective, supply has increased from the low levels posted in 2018, and flows have been positive relative to the negative flows of 2018.
 Due to the historically below average default rates, the higher yields available relative to other spread product, and the diversification benefit in the High Yield Market, it is very much an area of select opportunity that deserves to be represented in many client portfolio allocations.

 This information is intended solely to report on investment strategies identified by Cincinnati Asset Management.
 Opinions and estimates offered constitute our judgment and are subject to change without notice, as are statements of financial market trends, which are based on current market conditions.
 This material is not intended as an offer or solicitation to buy, hold or sell any financial instrument.
 Fixed income securities may be sensitive to prevailing interest rates.
 When rates rise the value generally declines.
 Past performance is not a guarantee of future results.
 Gross of advisory fee performance does not reflect the deduction of investment advisory fees.
 Our advisory fees are disclosed in Form ADV Part 2A.
 Accounts managed through brokerage firm programs usually will include additional fees.
 Returns are calculated monthly in U.S. dollars and include reinvestment of dividends and interest.
 The index is unmanaged and does not take into account fees, expenses, and transaction costs.
 It is shown for comparative purposes and is based on information generally available to the public from sources believed to be reliable.
 No representation is made to its accuracy or completeness.

-v JP Morgan April 1, 2019: “Default Monitor”
+viii JP Morgan October 1, 2019: “Default Monitor”